jnozzi/cocoadev.com/markdown/ChatRoom.md

 Would be nice if Apple would integrate IRC channels and favorite AOL/AOLIM chatrooms in iChat .
 They could be listed at the bottom of the buddy list, or in a separate list window, with the number of users listed next to the channel name.

--- General/JeffSchuler
+-- JeffSchuler

 *bump*

 ----
 I'd prefer an IRC-based chat - it's just more widely accessible.
-If I'm sitting in front of my command line-only General/FreeBSD box, I can still get into an IRC channel.
+If I'm sitting in front of my command line-only FreeBSD box, I can still get into an IRC channel.
 I'm not sure if any of the non-GUI AIM clients have chat room support.
 C'mon, we're all programmers here; we should be able to configure an IRC client ;) - John

 ----

 As far as free and decent IRC clients for Mac OS X goes I'm partial to http://www.colloquy.info .

-*it's General/MacIrssi for me -* [http://www.g1m0.se/macirssi/]. *next...*
+*it's MacIrssi for me -* [http://www.g1m0.se/macirssi/]. *next...*

 ----